Kiuwan logo

-What Do App Developers Need to Know About Automated Threats?
+Automated Threats: What App Developers Need to Know

 Did you know that 2,200 cyber attacks happen every single day?
 With that sort of relentless onslaught, it might make you wonder who has that much time on their hands.
 But, the reality we know all too well is that while human attackers may be orchestrating the attacks, much of the risk has to do with automated threats.

 Automated systems disrupt, tamper with, or gain unauthorized access to an application, network, or digital system.
-They differ from traditional security risks in that automated threats use — you guessed it — automated methods, such as bots, to orchestrate their attacks.
+They differ from traditional security risks in that automated threats use automated methods, such as bots, to orchestrate attacks.
 In contrast, traditional security risks rely on simpler approaches to execute their attacks.

-Automated threats can cause a lot of damage to the attacked systems, and it’s not uncommon for them to lead to data breaches or system downtime.
+Automated threats can cause extensive damage to the attacked systems, and it’s not uncommon for them to lead to data breaches or system downtime.
 With AI moving at lightning speed, automated attacks will only escalate.
-Individuals and businesses, therefore, must take proactive measures to safeguard their digital assets against such malicious activities.
+Therefore, individuals and businesses must take proactive measures to safeguard their digital assets against such malicious activities.

 👨💻 Why App Developers Should Be Aware of Automated Threats